 A collection of essays on an important aspect of Illinois politics is Diversity, Conflict, and State Politics: Regionalism in Illinois (University of Illinois Press (May 1, 1989), edited by Peter Nardulli.
 The title of Gerald Leonard’s The Invention of Party Politics: Federalism, Popular Sovereignty, and Constitutional Development in Jacksonian Illinois (University of North Carolina Press, 2002) says it all.
 For the serious student.

 Illinois played a crucial part in the founding of the Republican Party.
 Early histories were inevitably partisan.
-(Example: History of the Republican party in Illinois, 1854–1912, with a Review of the Aggressions of the Slave-power By Charles A. Church, from 1912.)
-That story is told is part in Stephen L. Hansen’s The Making of the Third Party System: Voters and Parties in Illinois, 1850–1876 (University of Michigan Research Press, 1980).
+(Example: History of the Republican party in Illinois, 1854–1912, with a Review of the Aggressions of the Slave-power by Charles A. Church, from 1912.)
+That story is told is part from a less aggrieved party in Stephen L. Hansen’s The Making of the Third Party System: Voters and Parties in Illinois, 1850–1876 (University of Michigan Research Press, 1980).

 Scandals and reforms